Q: What is the purpose of ODP?

 Q: What is the cost to attend tryouts for ODP?

-A: The cost to attend tryouts is $30.00.
+A: The cost to attend tryouts is $35.00 (by July 31).
 Players are encouraged to register online prior to August.
 We do accept registrations on the day of tryouts, however, t-shirt size availability is not guaranteed.

 Q: Can you explain the tryout and selection process?

-During the tryout process players participate in a variety of technical and tactical training activities and then a small-sided or full game format.
+A; During the tryout process players participate in a variety of technical and tactical training activities and then a small-sided or full game format.
 From these activities the professional coaching staff for the age group make their assessment of each player.
-The professional coaching staff make the final assessment on each player and then select the top 30 players in each age group for the Elite 30 Age Group training pools.
+The professional coaching staff make the final assessment on each player and then select the top 22-40 players in each age group for Age Group training pools.

 Q: How often does the pool train and how much does it cost?